In this tutorial, we are going to see how to start using Astro by looking at how to create and run an Astro project from scratch.

 - Code editor or IDE: I recommend using Visual Studio Code.

-That is, the usual tools for web development.
-But in case you are not familiar with any of them, here are some links.
+That is, more or less the usual tools for any web development.
+But, in case you are not familiar with some of them, I leave you some links.

-In other words, to get started, we just need to open a terminal and run the following command:
+That is, to start we simply have to open a terminal and execute the following command:

 npm create astro@latest

-This command will download and install the latest version of Astro and guide you through an interactive setup wizard to configure your project.
+This command will download and install the latest version of Astro and guide you through an interactive wizard to set up your project.

 The wizard will ask you several questions: